 The flood volume for a May-July once in fifty year flood was determined to be 2.3 million acre feet (R&M, 1981a).
-This is equivalent to the storage volume contained between elevation 2117 and 2185, neglecting dis-Since the maximum elevation at the beginning of June was always less than 2117 during the simulation, the 50 year flood volume can be stored without spillage if it occurs in June.
-Assuming the maximum June 30th water level in the simulation, if the flood event occurs in July, the once in fifty year flood volume can also be accommodated without exceeding Elevation 2185 if the powerhouse discharge averages 10,000 cfs.
-Thus, for flows up to the once in fifty year spring flood event, Watana reservoir capacity is capable of totally absorbing the flood without spillage.
+This is equivalent to the storage volume contained between elevation 2117 and 2185, neglecting dis-Since the maximum elevation at the beginning charge. of June was always less than 2117 during the simulation, the 50 year flood volume can be stored without Assuming the maximum spillage if it occurs in June.
+June 30th water level in the simulation, if the flood event occurs in July, the once in fifty year flood volume can also be accommodated without exceeding Elevation 2185 if the powerhouse discharge averages Thus, for flows up to the once in fifty 10,000 cfs. year spring flood event, Watana reservoir capacity is capable of totally absorbing the flood without spillage.